 Managers are our front line to working with and serving our employees.
 They are our community leaders, but to do this well, they need to feel empowered, equipped to listen and ready to learn.
 Fundamental training for managers include: Servant Leadership skills, Trauma-informed skill-building, non-toxic charity strategies and more.

-Whether planning company events, helping coordinate our Matching Fund, directing donations, or providing oversight to the company clinic, these are just a few of the many ways for employees to step outside of their normal work and become part of a team leading important company efforts.
+Whether planning company events, helping coordinate our Employee Matching Fund, or providing oversight to the company clinic, these are just a few of the many ways employees step outside of their normal work and become part of a team leading important company efforts.

 Although we are a large organization with many employees, FirstFruits has leadership structures in place to encourage open communication between management and staff.
 All crews in the field and departments in the warehouses elect representatives to participate in monthly meetings – any concerns, ideas and questions can be discussed with representatives who will bring them to this conversation.

 Our employees’ and their children’s education is important to the organization and Broetje Orchards offers opportunities to advance it:

 Staff within this program are on hand to any employee to address concerns and questions within or outside the workplace.
 Recognizing that employees are moms, dads, sons and daughters with a life outside the workplace, the program is designed to provide support, counseling, and referrals to help employees through difficulties that pertain to drug or alcohol abuse, family finances, domestic abuse issues, children and youth, and more.
 Further it provides a neutral forum to help resolve conflict in the workplace.